ColumbusStateWorkforceInnovation/DevOps-Docker-Basics-Part-2/examples/01-build/README.md

 It's time to try building our own docker images.
 Let's start with a simple build using a basic [Dockerfile](Dockerfile).
 Review the [Dockerfile](Dockerfile), then review the [build.sh](build.sh) build script.
 Finally, run the [build.sh](build.sh) in your terminal window (in this directory).

+* You may need to use chmod +x build.sh to make the script executable *

 ```
 [jschmersal1@WFIL011 01-build]$ ./build.sh
 Sending build context to Docker daemon  25.09kB